 Bone broth is one of the essential keto-friendly foods everyone should know how to make.
-It's one of the many recipes included in the KetoDiet apps!
-Bone broth is perfect for cooking and great for the cold winter months!
-Use in cooking to boost the flavour of your meals and add healthy gelatine and minerals.
+It's my favourite cooking ingredient that boosts any meals with flavour, healthy gelatine and minerals, and it's also great on it's own, especially during cold winter months.
 Drinking bone broth is one of the best ways to replenish electrolytes (sodium, magnesium and potassium) and eliminate the symptoms of "keto-flu".
-Just pour some in a mug and enjoy!

 Here is why bone broth is good for you: